 The CS6000i comes with 60 built-in stitches, 7 one-step button holes a quilting table and so much more.
 The auto-needle threader is easy to use and there is a start stop button as well for those that would rather not use a foot pedal.
 There is also a jam resistant quick set drop-in bobbin and variable speed control where you can set the stitch speed that is great for those that want to ease into it.
 Another really nice bonus is the 25 year warranty and life-time phone support.
 I strongly feel that this is one of the best inexpensive computerized machines you can buy in this price range.
 You can read my in-depth review of it here.

 The Singer 7258 is a very popular model for beginner and intermediate sewers.
 It is a winner of the Consumer Reports “Best Buy” award two years in a row and comes with a amazing 100 stitches, 10 presser feet, 7 automatic 1 step buttonholes and much more.

-One of the things I really like about this machine over the CS6000i is the fact that it is built with a solid metal frame making it much more capable of working with heavier duty fabrics.
+One of the things I really like about this appliance over the CS6000i is the fact that it is built with a solid metal frame making it much more capable of working with heavier duty fabrics.
 One of the things I didn’t like, is that this product is not so great for heavy duty jobs like upholstery.
 Although that might be a set back for some people, but it still is a wonderful product to get started with as heavy duty jobs such as upholstery projects are advanced stuff anyways.